joeljosephjin/gvgai-rl/Guidelines-Docker-GVGAI-RLbaselines.md

 * install NAVIDA driver on your machine

-* install the docker on your machie
+* install the docker on your machine

 * nstall NAVIDA docker (It is simply a plugin to Docker to support GPU using in container)

-The above three step can be refer to the existing blog. [link](https://chunml.github.io/ChunML.github.io/project/Installing-NVIDIA-Docker-On-Ubuntu-16.04/))
+The above three step can be refer to the existing blog by Trung Tran: [Installing NVIDIA Docker On Ubuntu 16.04](https://chunml.github.io/ChunML.github.io/project/Installing-NVIDIA-Docker-On-Ubuntu-16.04/)

 ## 3. Dockerfile  (modified from the rl_baseline repository)